beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 ### Matching on Different Errors

-The code in Listing 9-4 will `panic!` no matter why `File::open` failed.
+The code in listing 9-4 will `panic!` no matter why `File::open` failed.
 What we want to do instead is take different actions for different failure reasons: if `File::open` failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
-If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way as it did in Listing 9-4.
-Look at Listing 9-5, which adds an inner `match` expression.
+If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way as it did in listing 9-4.
+Look at listing 9-5, which adds an inner `match` expression.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 <!-- ignore this test because otherwise it creates hello.txt which causes other
 tests to fail lol -->